 As a father to three seemingly always growing kids I can tell you one thing – they’re always outgrowing and destroying their clothes.
 It’s a fact of life and thus we’re always looking for ways to save money on children’s clothes as a result.

-As this is a part of our Frugal Hack Fridays, I went looking for a number as to what the average family spends on children’s clothing.
+To write this post, I went looking for a number as to what the average family spends on children’s clothing.
 I really couldn’t find anything specific, but did find that, according to the National Retail Federation, just over $231 is spent per child on back to school clothing.
 Well, I can tell you one thing.
 We’ve not spent that much on clothes for our kids for the entire past year!

 That’s not to say that we’re better than the average American family, just that we place priority on other things – namely putting money in their 529 accounts as opposed to dropping $100+ on a swanky outfit from Jack and Jill.